-There are, however, a few tints she says are important to recognize as warning signs that something could be off in your system medically.
-Should any of them appear down there, the OBGYN advises making an appointment with your doctor ASAP.
+Although most hues are nothing to worry about, there are a few tints that could be warning signs that something might be off in your system medically.
+Should any of them appear down there, track the occurrence just like you track your period—and make an appointment with your doc ASAP.

-Here are 4 colors of period blood that Dr. Ross says to keep an eye out for every month.
+Period blood colors to keep an eye out for

 If it looks like fruit punch

-Bright red period blood is healthy.
-But if the hue has the watered-down look of a party drink whose ice cubes have melted? “[It] could represent a vaginal discharge, which could come from a sexually transmitted infection (STI), cervical cancer, or a normal pregnancy,” says Dr. Ross.
+Bright red period blood and health go hand in hand.
+But what if the hue has the watered-down look of a party drink whose ice cubes have melted? "[It] could represent a vaginal discharge, which could come from a sexually transmitted infection (STI), cervical cancer, or a normal pregnancy,” says Dr. Ross.

 If it’s millennial pink